 Step Five: Do the Work You Know You Have to Do

 If you’re feeling stuck, chances are you’re avoiding doing some work that you know you need to do.
-Chances are you have work that you need to do that’s high priority.
+Chances are you have high-priority work that you need to do.

 We often avoid, for various reasons, what we need to do, and this gives us the feeling that we are stuck.
 By doing exactly what we avoid doing, we force ourselves to find solutions and do the things we avoid doing.

-By avoiding work that’s high priority, you’ve been avoiding important opportunities to unclog your mind and get unstuck.
+By avoiding high-priority work, you’ve avoided important opportunities to unclog your mind and get unstuck.

 Step Six: Find New Ways to Do Old Tasks